iandonaldson/reproducible-dev-environments/README.md

 * **conda**
   General-purpose environment and package manager from Anaconda.
 Handles **Python and non-Python dependencies** (C libraries, R, CUDA).
 Supports environment YAML files for reproducibility.
   📖 [Conda docs](https://docs.conda.io/en/latest/)

+* **mamba**
+  Mamba is a faster, re-implemented, drop-in replacement for the Conda package solver.
+Mambaforge is a distribution that bundles Mamba.
+See also [MiniForge](https://github.com/conda-forge/miniforge).

 ### **Dependency & Build Specification**